particle-iot/docs/src/content/hardware/migration-guides/photon-2-argon-migration-guide.md

 Retained memory is 3068 bytes.

-### USB

-The Photon 2 has a USB C connector, like the Tracker One and Tracker Eval Board.

-The Argon has a Micro USB B connector.

 ### NFC tag

 The Photon 2 does not have NFC Tag support.
 The Argon does.